rodmachen/rodmachen.com/app/_posts/writing/2013-11-26-photos-objects-art-history.md

 <p dir="ltr">
   An audience member asked Hoelscher about the possibility of the collection eventually being digitized.
 While some cursory scanning has already happened, an archival-level digitization process would be an enormous undertaking, one Hoelscher isn’t sure will happen any time soon given the other priorities of the Ransom Center.
 As an academic and researcher, Hoelscher wishes the archive contained more internal documents about how Magnum was run.
 All photographers retain the rights to their own photos, but the collective allows them access and cachet they might not have individually.
 Herding this group of cats can’t be easy, but the work they produce is sublime.
 Reading Magnum: A Visual Archive of the Modern World puts it on full display.
 </p>

+(This article was <a href="http://www.austinchronicle.com/daily/arts/2013-11-26/photos-as-objects-of-art-and-history/" target="_blank">originally published</a> by the Austin Chronicle on November 26, 2013.)